It is a proven fact that spending time in nature and being around flowers and plants can significantly improve our mental health.

-Back in May, the RHS commissioned a survey which revealed the impact gardens and gardening had on people's mental health during the first lockdown.
+A few years ago, in the midst of Covid, the RHS commissioned a survey which revealed the impact gardens and gardening had on people's mental health during the first lockdown.
 With 7 out of 10 of us confirming that our mental health (and physical too!) was improved by being outside, enjoying the garden, mowing the lawn, weeding and growing something new.

 House plant sales have gone up too, as more of us invite these green friends into our homes, to nurture, grow and enjoy.
 You should check out Fergus, my fiddle leaf fern.
 A new member of the Myrtle household who joined us back in the Summer.
 I often share how he's getting on, on my instagram feed

 I cannot stress enough how important a daily dose of nature is for everyone.
 Obviously, not all of us have access to our own gardens.
-And with the nights drawing in, sometimes those who are working at home may go an entire day without stepping outside in the daylight.
+And when the days are shorter, sometimes those who are working at home may go an entire day without stepping outside in the daylight.
 But you MUST.
 You don't need a garden to reap the benefits.
 Even a five minute walk around my local neighbourhood, admiring my neighbours' front gardens, hanging baskets and the trees along the high street can help my mood.
 Schedule some time into your working day to step outside.
 And for extra floral happiness pop a vase of blooms in your home too.